-- 2) In January 2017, one proxy was revoked (Błażej Borzym) and one proxy was granted (Maciej Wyszoczarski) (Management Board Resolution No. 18/D/2017).
-The number of proxies did not change (5). - 3) On 26 January 2017, the Supervisory Board of PKO Bank Polski SA selected KPMG Audyt Spółka z ograniczoną odpowiedzialnością spółka komandytowa as the entity authorized to audit and review the financial statements of the Bank and consolidated financial statements of the PKO Bank Polski SA Group for 2017 2019. - 4) An Extraordinary Shareholders Meeting was convened for 13 March 2017 to consider, among other things, draft resolutions submitted by the State Treasury represented by the Minister of Development and Finance, on the following topics: - the rules for determining the remuneration of the Management Board members; - determining the rules for remunerating Supervisory Board members.
+- 4) In January 2017, one proxy was cancelled (Błażej Borzym) and one proxy was granted (Maciej Wyszoczarski).
+The number of proxies did not change (5). - 5) On 26 January 2017, the Supervisory Board of PKO Bank Polski SA selected KPMG Audyt Spółka z ograniczoną odpowiedzialnością spółka komandytowa as the entity authorized to audit and review the financial statements of the Bank and consolidated financial statements of the PKO Bank Polski SA Group for 2017 2019. - 6) On 2 February 2017, PKO Bank Hipoteczny SA issued mortgage bonds denominated in EUR with a value of EUR 25 million and a redemption period of 7 years from the date of issue.
+Mortgage bonds were taken up under a non-public issue.
+The mortgage bonds issued will be listed on the Luxembourg Stock Exchange. - 7) On 2 February 2017, PKO Bank Hipoteczny SA concluded with PKO Bank Polski SA the Agreement for a revolving working capital loan in the current account up to the limit of PLN 1 500 million, to be made available in instalments.
+The loan was granted for the period to 2 February 2020.
+On 2 February 2017, PLN 600 million was made available as part of the loan. - 8) On 6 February 2017, PKO Bank Hipoteczny SA acquired another portfolio of receivables from mortgage-secured housing loans of PLN 337.6 million under the Framework Receivables Sale Agreement concluded on 17 November 2015 with PKO Bank Polski SA. - 9) An Extraordinary Shareholders Meeting was convened for 13 March 2017 to consider, among other things, draft resolutions submitted by the State Treasury represented by the Minister of Development and Finance, on the following topics: - the rules for determining the remuneration of the Management Board members; - determining the rules for remunerating Supervisory Board members.

 The Minister of Development and Finance, in execution of the rights from shares in PKO Bank Polski SA held by the State Treasury, submitted a motion to include these resolutions on the agenda of the Extraordinary Shareholders' Meeting, in order to adapt the existing rules for remunerating members of the Bank's Management and Supervisory Boards to the provisions of the Act on determining the remuneration of persons managing certain companies.
 The proposed remuneration rules are intended to replace the rules for remunerating members of the Management and Supervisory Boards currently applicable in PKO Bank Polski SA.
-The proposed remuneration of members of the Management and Supervisory Boards of PKO Bank Polski SA. was determined in accordance with the provisions of the Act on determining the remuneration companies.
+The proposed remuneration of members of the Management and Supervisory Boards of PKO Bank Polski S.A. was determined in accordance with the provisions of the Act on determining the remuneration of persons managing certain companies.